kingluddite/web-dev-notes/wordpress/wordmove.md

 # WordMove

+## Gotchas
+the WordFence security plugin
+It broke wordfence because of database type.
+It uses Latin.
+Just unintalling won't work.
+In addition, you have to go into the database and remove all wp_wf table names.
+Once you do that it will work.
+I used the all in one security plugin instead.

 [WordMove](https://github.com/welaika/wordmove) is like [Capistrano](http://capistranorb.com/#) for [WordPress](https://wordpress.org/).
 If you are coding a simple static site, you just need to `FTP` your `HTML`, `CSS` `` to your server.
 But WordPress isn't a static site and it has a database filled with tables.

 Moving your WordPress site from place to place has always been a pain.
 So much of a pain, that it is for people to make all their changes on the `live` server.
 This is known as `[cowboy coding](https://en.wikipedia.org/wiki/Cowboy_coding)` and is a bad practice.
 Don't do it.